0zean/TempleOS/README.md

 **To do**:
 - Add skinchanger
-- Add RCS amount slider functionality
+- Add RCS-amount slider functionality
 - Patter scanning for Offsets to rely less on [hazedumper](https://github.com/frk1/hazedumper) updates

 **TempleOS Menu**: